ashwinreddy/blog/_posts/2020-8-19-pragmatism.md

 # _Mens et manus_

-When the child learns the rules of the game by watching players compete or by themselves playing, they are building a model from the ground up by seeing how others use it in practice.
-There's no substitute for practice to get the intuitions.
+When a child learns the rules of a game by watching players compete or by themselves playing, they are building a model from the ground up.
 However, a little bit of theory, meaning formal explanation of the rules, can significantly speed up the learning process.
 When I pick up a new board game, I read through the rules.
-Of course, some details will confuse me, but skimming the rules gives me a low-resolution model for the game, and then I can quickly fill in the rest when we play.
+Of course, some details will confuse me, but skimming the rules gives me a low-resolution model for the game, and then I can quickly fill in the rest during gameplay.

 Both theory and practice are required to develop intuition and technical comfort with the model.
-In this [blog post](https://terrytao.wordpress.com/career-advice/theres-more-to-mathematics-than-rigour-and-proofs/), math professor Terence Tao describes how rigorous mathematical thinking helps eliminate bad intuition and elevate good intuition.
+In this [blog post](https://terrytao.wordpress.com/career-advice/theres-more-to-mathematics-than-rigour-and-proofs/), math professor Terence Tao describes how the goal of rigorous mathematical thinking is to eliminate bad intuition and elevate good intuition, not replace intuition.

 When we don't know the rules of the game (e.g. physicists in the 1920s trying to figure out quantum mechanics), we have to draw a [black box](https://en.wikipedia.org/wiki/Black_box) around some parts of the model because we just don't know yet.
 That's okay.
 Oliver Heaviside, the self-educated English engineer, said, probably as a response to criticisms that he was using mathematical ideas too informally and casually:[^quote]